ofirDubi/Tremp/README.md

 ## 23/02/2024
 * TODO: investigate why on second round i get super bad arrival time for 43258, why isn't it ignored...
 Maybe i need to add a logic of an upper bound on twice the walking distance from target or something before getting a real route to it.
+Done.

+## 24/02/2024
+* I'm done with everything and it pretty much works as expected!
+I can combine car drives with bus routes and it works :)
+* What's left to do now?
+I think i'd like to suggest better departure times for a certain trip.
+E.g if someone wants to leave at 10:00 i can tell him it is more optimal to leave at 10:15.
+* After that's done i should probably generate some user interface to be used as a POC.
+* I should also make a list of corners i've cut and of improvments that needs to be done before this goes into production.
+* Maybe a list of optimization ideas will also be a good idea (e.g. calculate car stations and routeing while the user inserts it's start and destination)
+* After that it's gonna be quite ready.

+## 17/03/2024
+*
 # to generate new tiles (shouldn't be done much)
 1. put ISR israel-and-palestine-latest.osm.pbf in custom_files
 2. docker run --rm -dt --name valhalla_gis-ops -p 8002:8002 -v %cd%/custom_files:/custom_files ghcr.io/gis-ops/docker-valhalla/valhalla:latest